5 Best Yoga Poses To Do Before Going to Bed

 While seated, bring your torso toward your thighs by bending from the hips.
 Keep your knees straight and use a yoga strap if necessary to hold on to something for support.

-If you have any trouble moving into this position, try practicing with one foot tucked behind you.
+If you have any trouble moving into this position, try practising with one foot tucked behind you.
 And the other leg extended out in front of you first.

 If you have time to spare at work, try doing three minutes of seated forward bends every hour.
 Or so you'll feel more limber and ready to tackle anything.